ParasSharma7/Alexa-BackUp/README.md

 # Alexa-BackUp
-A Alexa skill to back up your devices.
+An Alexa skill to back up your devices.
 You can add a new device  to back up or choose from the existing list of the devices to back up.

 ## Usage
-You are required to leave the `backup.py` script running in the background.
+You are required to leave the `Alexa Backup` script running in the background.
 The script will periodically ping AWS and check for a backup instruction.

 First time users are required to enter the passcode in the GUI console as mentioned below.
 Details will be stored on file.

+The code is a proof of concept, and will work properly on Windows OS only.

 ## User Settings
 0. Use `pip install -r requirements.txt` to install all dependencies (assuming you have Python).